mwolson/gptel-fn-complete/README.md

   * Note that the install doc might take a while to get through, and may have opinionated settings
   * The additional AI features which have more bindings on <kbd>C-c .</kbd> than in the above example [are described here](https://github.com/mwolson/emacs-shared/blob/master/doc/tips.md#using-ai-and-finding-definitions)
-* `karthink` and other gptel contributors may use the code in this gist freely and reassign copyright to themselves as need be if they would like.
+* `karthink` and other gptel contributors may use the code in this repo freely and reassign copyright to themselves as need be if they would like.